-- An ACS specialist or NSP case manager should assist a student and family with education related planning for reentry. - Parents can connect with the School Psychologist at both Passages and Horizon Juvenile Detention Center to request an evaluation or re-evaluation if their child has or may suspect their child has a disability. - Parents can contact AFC at any point if there are education related issues once a student reenters.
+- An ACS specialist or NSP case manager should assist a student and family with education related planning for reentry. - Parents can connect with the School Psychologist at Passages to request an evaluation or re-evaluation if their child has or may suspect their child has a disability. - Parents can contact AFC at any point if there are education related issues once a student reenters.